beet-software/dorm/docs/docs/model-anatomy/index.md

 a separate role in the path from application input to backend storage.

-Use these pages after [Annotations](../annotations/index.md) when you need to understand the generated pieces, or use the [Generated API reference](../reference/generated-api.md) when you already know which type or member you need.
+Use these pages after [Annotations](../annotations/index.md) when you need to understand the generated pieces, or use the [Generated output contract](../reference/generated-contract.md) when you already know which type or member you need.

 ## Follow the generated pieces